Jvdboss7/simformBotTest/README.md

 Given the question/user form the input bot will look for the answers associated with certain keywords in the `text.txt` file and returns the relevent answer.

-When the conversations end bot atomatically saves the conversation in `.txt` file and deletes the history/memory of the bot and starts fresh again

 ## How to run?

 Clone this repo